 (Right) This x-ray of a knee that has become bowed from arthritis shows severe loss of joint space (arrows).

 Your orthopedic surgeon will review the results of your evaluation with you and discuss whether total knee replacement is the best method to relieve your pain and improve your function.
 Other treatment options — including medications, injections, physical therapy, or other types of surgery — will also be considered and discussed.

 In addition, your orthopedic surgeon will explain the potential risks and complications of total knee replacement, including those related to the surgery itself and those that can occur over time after your surgery.

-The procedure itself takes approximately 1 to 2 hours.
-Your orthopaedic surgeon will remove the damaged cartilage and bone, and then position the new metal and plastic implants to restore the alignment and function of your knee.
+- The procedure itself takes approximately 1 to 2 hours.
+Your orthopedic surgeon will remove the damaged cartilage and bone, and then position the new metal and plastic implants to restore the alignment and function of your knee.

 After surgery, you will be moved to the recovery room, where you will remain for several hours while your recovery from anesthesia is monitored.
 After you wake up, you will be taken to your hospital room.